MLMOD: Machine Learning Methods for Data-Driven Modeling in LAMMPS: Structure of the Package Components

-A common scenario we anticipate is for a data-driven model to be obtained from a machine learning framework such as PyTorch by training from trajectory data from detailed high fidelity simulations.
-Once the model is trained, it can be exported to a portable format such as Torch.
-The MLMOD package would import these pre-trained models from Torch files such as "trained\_model.pt".
-This allows for these models to then be invoked by MLMOD to provide elements for (i) performing time-step integration to model dynamics, (ii) computing interactions between system components, and (iii) computing quantities of interest (QoI) for further computations or as statistics.
+A common approach would be to learn ML models by training on trajectory data from detailed high fidelity simulations using a machine learning framework, such as PyTorch ( \hyperlink{ref-Paszke:2019}{Paszke et al., 2019}).
+Once the model is trained, it can be exported to a portable format such as Torch ( \hyperlink{ref-Collobert:2011}{Collobert et al., 2011}).
+The \texttt{MLMOD} package would import these pre-trained models from Torch files such as \texttt{trained\_model.pt}.
+This allows for these models to then be invoked by \texttt{MLMOD} to provide elements for (i) performing time-step integration to model dynamics, (ii) computing interactions between system components, and (iii) computing quantities of interest (QoI) for further computations or as statistics.
 This provides a modular and general way for data-driven models obtained from training with machine learning methods to be used to govern LAMMPS simulations.